mgisrael393823/wszllp/docs/SUPABASE-SETUP.md

     updated_at TIMESTAMP WITH TIME ZONE DEFAULT now() );

--- Add RLS (Row Level Security) policies
-ALTER TABLE public.hearings ENABLE ROW LEVEL SECURITY;
+-- Add RLS (Row Level Security) policies for hearings ALTER TABLE public.hearings ENABLE ROW LEVEL SECURITY;

 -- Create policy for authenticated users to see all hearings